lhon/iterative-mapping-phasing/README.md

 The phasing is performed by HAPCUT, which supports mate pair style reads.
 Because the Cergentis/PacBio data can have more than two segment per read, the data needs to be represented in a mate pair style manner.
 This is done via `pair.py`.

+Analysis of BRCA1 using this workflow was presented at [AGBT 2016](http://www.pacb.com/wp-content/uploads/chromosomal-scale-targeted-haplotype-assembly-long-range-data-from-tla-smrt-sequencing.pdf).